SigmaWe/DocAsRef/README.md

 ```

 ## Approach 1: sentence-level, better similarity metrics, and better weighting methods
-The pilot study results show that when reference summaries are of good qualities, vanilla use of BERTScore is not good.
+The pilot study results show that when reference summaries are of good quality, vanilla use of BERTScore is not good.
 Hence, we will try the following changes:

 | | BERTScore | Our changes |
 |--|--|--|